tylerlong/manate/README.md

 ## Todo

 - Reference https://github.com/pmndrs/valtio
-  - This one is very similar to mine
+  - This one is very similar to manate
-  - It supports "Holding objects in state without tracking them"

 ## Known limitations